flokoe/bash-hackers-wiki/docs/commands/builtin/printf.md

     printf "%.*f\n" 10 4,3

-The format `.*N` to specify the N\'th argument for precision does not work in Bash.
+The format `.*N` to specify the N'th argument for precision does not work in Bash.

 For strings, the precision specifies the maximum number of characters to